autoSteve/acMqtt/README.md

 Checking for changes adds a low workload to the automation controller, so is recommended.
 I run ten seconds these days without any significant load impact, mostly because my NAC is a crash test dummy for you.
 Five seconds or less would be a bit too aggresive in my opinion, but again it seems to not add significant load.
 Maybe do a shorter check interval while setting things up, and then back it off or disable it entirely when your config is stable, adding zero extra load.

 ### CBus (*MQTT send receive*)
-Lighting, measurement, user parameter, unit parameter, trigger control and enable applications are implemented.
+Lighting, measurement, user parameter, unit parameter, trigger control and enable control applications are implemented.
 (Unit parameter as a sensor only.)

 > [!NOTE]
 > All keywords are case sensitive.